isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

     ![](images/oxygen-aem-connector.png)

-    >[!NOTE]
-    >
+    **Note:**

-    >If you do not see the AEM Guides panel, see the workarounds in the troubleshooting section—[Missing AEM Guides panel](#id192BH200ZAX).
+    If you do not see the AEM Guides panel, see the workarounds in the troubleshooting section—[Missing AEM Guides panel](#id192BH200ZAX).

 ### Install the plugin on Mac

->[!IMPORTANT]
->
+**Important:**

->If you have an older version of the plugin installed on your system, ensure that you uninstall it before starting the installation process.
+If you have an older version of the plugin installed on your system, ensure that you uninstall it before starting the installation process.
 See the **Uninstalling Packages** section in the [How to Work With Packages](https://helpx.adobe.com/experience-manager/6-4/sites/administering/using/package-manager.html) article uninstallation instructions.

 Perform the following steps on the system where Oxygen XML Author is installed: